safetyAI/ChatSafetyAI/README.md

 ### 08-04-25
 - support for Hindi, Arabic, Portuguese
 - support for .heic images
-- rating (thumbs up/down) each conversation or response
+- rating (thumbs up/down) each response, with integration in dashboard

 ### 07-16-25
 - managed identities